-It’s awesome to be a self-learner.
+It’s not only awesome to be a self-learner but it helps to learn fast.
 Not only does it put the power of knowledge and skill into your own hands, but it’s also a cost-effective way to advance your skills and marketability.

 But, for some professionals, time is of the essence, and many might feel they don’t have much to spare.
 Well, here’s a strategy to help you learn a new skill as quickly as possible:

 What do you want to be able to do?
 Setting a specific target performance level makes it easier to identify exactly what you’ll need to practice to perform at the level you desire.

 2. Break the skill into smaller sub-skills.

 Most of the things we think of as skills (like “tennis” or “market analysis”) are actually bundles of smaller sub-skills that are used in combination.
 By deconstructing the skill into manageable parts, practice becomes less intimidating, and you can work on improving one sub-skill at a time.